LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 #.
 Make sure that all of your methods are complete in ``scriptHelpers.js``!
 The autograder needs to check your logic for each of the methods.
    ``script.js`` should contain calls to these functions.
 #.
-Comment out your fetch to keep the autograder from hanging for infinity trying to get planetary info.
+If the tests labeled ``GRADING DOM MANIPULATION TEST`` are failing, comment out the block of code in ``script.js`` that calls ``myFetch()`` and sets the mission destination.
+   While your site won't be able to load a mission destination, the auto-grader will still be able to make sure that you set up your helper functions and scripts properly.

 Bonus Mission
 -------------